MetalHexx/TeensyROM-UI/README.md

 - Once the app loads, press the `Connect` button.
   - *Note: The C64 will automatically reset, this is by design.*
 - Click on the `Compass` icon in the left navigation menu
-- Click the `Download` icon in the upper right corner of the screen to cache all your file locations.
+- Click the `Download` icon in the upper right corner of the screen to index all the files on your TR storage.
   - The dialog that pops up will further explain why this is important.
 See: [Help Guides](#help-guides)
 - Click the `Dice` icon or one of the file type filter buttons.
 This will launch a random file.
 - Enjoy the ride!
 For more details on the various features available and how to get the most out of the UI, check out the [Help Guides](#help-guides).